TheQwerDev/custom-music-discs/README.md

 - starting_item_id (default: 25000): Sets the ID at which custom discs should start appearing in the game's item list.
 Change only if there are ID conflicts with other mods.

 ### Client-side Variables:
 - use_song_as_disc_name (default: true): Decides if the song name should appear as the item's name or as the item's description.
-Does not affect vanilla discs.
 - loop_disc_audio (default: false): Loops the currently inserted disc once audio playback ends.
 - silence_image_file_warnings (default: false): Stops the displaying of "Failed to find image" warnings.
 Useful for people that don't want to add custom textures.
 - hide_discpack_settings (FOR MODPACK DEVELOPERS) (default: false): Prevents the user from accessing the "Discpack Settings" tab in the ingame options menu.